KIPAC/BootCamp/Git/README.md

 * A video of this tutorial can be found [on YouTube ](https://www.youtube.com/watch?v=2g9lsbJBPEs).

-* Here's a [test repository](https://github.com/drphilmarshall/GettingStarted) that you can *fork* and experiment with.
+* Here's a [test repository](https://github.com/drphilmarshall/GettingStarted) hosted at GitHub.com that you can *fork* and experiment with.
 It contains an FAQ about `git` and GitHub that hopefully you will find useful to refer to.

 * We will go through what `git` does, what GitHub provides and enables, and step through the process of getting set up to contribute to a project hosted on GitHub.

 -----